Agoric/documentation/main/guides/zoe/README.md

 :::

-Using a bundle as in the previous section:
+It gets an installation using a bundle as in the previous section:

 ```js{1}
 const installation = await E(zoe).install(bundle);